Karl von Lützow

 Karl von Lützow (25 December 1832 – 22 April 1897) was a German art historian and critic.

 Biography

 He was born in Göttingen.
-From 1851 to 1856 he studied philology and archæology at the universities of Göttingen, where he became member of Burschenschaft Hannovera (fraternity), and Munich, where he was a favored student of Friedrich Wilhelm Thiersch.
+From 1851 to 1856, he studied philology and archæology at the University of Göttingen, where he became member of Burschenschaft Hannovera (fraternity), and the Ludwig-Maximilians-Universität München, where he was a favored student of Friedrich Thiersch.
 He was associated in Berlin with Wilhelm Lübke in editing Denkmäler der Kunst.

-He was appointed docent of art history at the University of Munich in 1858, then edited in Vienna the Rezensionen und Mittheilungen über bildende Kunst.
-In 1864 he became a professor at the Academy of Fine Arts in Vienna, where in 1866 he was also made librarian and director of the cabinet of engravings.
-In 1867 he was appointed professor of architectural history at the Technische Hochschule.
+He was appointed docent of art history at the Ludwig-Maximilians-Universität München in 1858, then edited in Vienna the Rezensionen und Mittheilungen über bildende Kunst.
+In 1864, he became a professor at the Academy of Fine Arts Vienna, where in 1866, he was also made librarian and director of the cabinet of engravings.
+In 1867, he was appointed professor of architectural history at the Technische Hochschule Wien.

 Grave relief of Karl von Lützow at the Zentralfriedhof in Vienna.